google/koladata/docs/api_reference.md

 Args:
   ds: DataSlice with ndim > 0 to be filtered.
   fltr: filter DataSlice with dtype as kd.MASK.
+It can also be a Koda Functor
+    or a Python function which can be evalauted to such DataSlice.
+A Python function will be traced for evaluation, so it cannot have Python control flow operations such as `if` or `while`.
   expand_filter: flag indicating if the 'filter' should be expanded to 'ds'

 Returns: